Write at the Stanley

 May 28: Lisa Roberts

 Lisa Roberts has taught literature and writing at universities in Hong Kong, Virginia, Las Vegas, and Nebraska.
-After moving to Iowa, she worked as Assistant Director of the Iowa Youth Writing Project.
-Today she is the director of Iowa City Poetry, a community arts organization sharing literary resources with writers of all ages, incomes, and identities.
-Her poems have appeared in Plainsongs, The Untidy Season, and Little Village.
-She has performed spoken word poems at a variety of shows, including Was the Word, Voicebox, The Hook, and Poetry in Motion.
+After moving to Iowa, she worked as assistant director of the Iowa Youth Writing Project.
+Today she is the director of Iowa City Poetry, a community arts organization that shares literary resources with writers of all ages, incomes, and identities.
+Her poems have appeared in Plainsongs, The Untidy Season: An Anthology of Nebraska Women Poets, and Little Village.
+She has performed spoken-word poems at a variety of shows, including Was the Word, Voicebox, The Hook, and Poetry in Motion.